 When you are done brushing, it is important to rinse your mouth with water to remove any debris you may have missed while brushing.

 How to Properly Floss Your Teeth

 Flossing is an important part of your daily routine and helps to remove the debris your toothbrush could not reach.
 You should make it a habit to floss at least once a day, preferably right before you go to bed.
 This way, plaque does not have the opportunity to turn to calculus during the night.

 When you floss, remember these suggestions and steps:

 - Experiment with different types of floss to find the right one for you

 - Gently curve the floss around each tooth to ensure you get all spaces between your teeth

 - Guide the floss back and forth flossing below, and then away from the gumline.

 Be gentle and take your time.
 Proper flossing helps to prevent future oral health problems from appearing and keeps your smile looking beautiful.

-To learn more about brushing and flossing, please call Northwest Center for Prosthodontics at 360-459-4400.
+To learn more about brushing and flossing, please call Northwest Center for Prosthodontics at 360-459-4400 or click on request appointment by clicking the button at the top of the page.
 Our dentists look forward to educating you more about brushing and flossing!